-Employees who use 0 (zero) hours of sick leave during a-the 12 month calendar year (January - December) shall receive an extra 24 hours of leave for suppression employees, or 10 hours of leave for members assigned to a 40 hour work week position, in January of the succeeding year.
+Employees who use 0 (zero) hours of sick leave during the 12 month calendar year shall receive 24 hours of leave for suppression employees, or 10 hours of leave for members assigned to a 40 hour work week position, in January of the succeeding year.
 Leave hours provided under this program must be used no later than the end of the final full pay period in the year in which hours are granted or they will be forfeited.
 Leave hours may not be converted to cash.